 This is exactly what I mean by not having enough data.
 Weather prediction is based on lots of measurements of the current state of play.
 We can see where weather fronts are now, and know pretty reliably where they are going in the short term based on known factors.

 In lottery terms that would be like taking a freeze frame a fraction of a second before a ball is drawn, and using the speed and direction of travel of each ball to attempt to predict which one is about to be drawn.

 This is all perfectly scientific and very likely to help a lot.
-But the problem of course is that nobody is going to let you set up your laser tracking devices in the studio to monitor the draw as it takes place 🙂 And then predicting the following ball at that point is like predicting the weather a year from now.
-Then you’ve still got more balls to go.
+But the problem of course is that nobody is going to let you set up your laser tracking devices in the studio to monitor the lottery draw as it takes place. 🙂

-Oh, and the ticket machines have already closed before the draw started anyway 🙂
+Oh, and the ticket machines have already closed well before the draw started anyway. 🙂

 2) Saying lotto numbers can be predicted means that:

-Yes, but sadly just saying it doesn’t make it true.
+Yes, but sadly just saying it doesn’t make it real.

 Theories are fine.
-Although if you can’t prove them then they’re not quite so useful.
+But if we can’t prove them then they’re not quite so useful.

-But if theories are not based on anything more than ‘a want’ of something to be true, then they really aren’t useful at all.
+And if theories are not based on anything more than a ‘desire’ for it to be true, then they really aren’t useful at all.
 So there needs to be some ‘reason’ why a prediction theory makes sense in the real world.
 It’s not enough that it just sounds technical or desirable.

 This goes against the whole design of the game.
 Lots of people have to ‘lose’ in order for other people to win.
 (I say ‘lose’ but in my opinion the fun of playing means you never really lose).

 So if it were possible to predict the next lottery numbers and win reliably, where would it leave us?

-3) A good lotto software should furthest follow the statistical law of random and chance in lotto games and furthest replace the functions of human brain including Statistical Calculation, the Forecast Analysis (similar to Artificial Intelligence), Optimized Feedback, and other operations.
+3) A good lotto software should follow the statistical law of randomness and chance in lotto games and replace the functions of the human brain including Statistical Calculation, the Forecast Analysis (similar to Artificial Intelligence), Optimized Feedback, and other operations.

 You’re disappearing down the rabbit hole here.
-The sellers of these prediction systems want us to believe that all this complex sounding maths stuff is the holy grail of predicting the results.
-But what is it based on?
-Why would statistics or AI have any relevance at all to this situation?
-Fundamentally what mechanism do you believe could ever make a lottery be predictable?
+The sellers of prediction software want us to believe that all this complex sounding math(s) stuff is the holy grail of predicting the results.
+But what is it really based on?
+What statistics or AI have any relevance at all to predicting lottery results?